impactorbitco/handbook-main/content/ims/policies/HR/Food and Catering Policy.md

 ## **2. Scope**

-This policy applies to all Green Orbit Digital staff, contractors, and project partners where relevant, covering:
+This policy applies to all Impact Orbit Creative Group staff, contractors, and project partners where relevant, covering:

 - Business travel and work-related meals
 - Team and client meetings